Ethiopia to Saint Lucia ‒ A History of Coffee

 of southwestern Ethiopia to Yemen, in the Arabian

 In 1723, a French Naval officer by the name of Gabriel Mathieu de CLIEU was commissioned to transport a young coffee plant from Paris to Martinique, in the West Indies.
 Once planted, the seedling not only thrived, but is credited with the spread of millions of coffee trees on the island of Martinique over the next 50 years.
 At the time, Saint Lucia was an administrative dependence of Martinique and commerce ‒involving the transit of goods in both directions‒ was very active.
 As part of such exchange, coffee plants were introduced to Saint Lucia by immigrant farmers from Martinique and by 1734 there were various coffee plantations already established on the island.
 Several decades later, in part due to the efforts of Jean-Michel BERTRAND Le Verrier and his brother Modeste, both successful farmers established near modern-day Fond St. Jacques, coffee production in Saint Lucia had become a widespread and profitable activity.
-In fact, coffee growing was to become so successful that by 1775 approximately 11,500 acres filled with coffee trees existed in Saint Lucia and ‒together with Martinique‒ it produced half of the arabica coffee consumed in Europe at the time.
+In fact, coffee growing was to become so successful that by 1775 approximately 11,500 acres filled with coffee trees existed in Saint Lucia and ‒together with Martinique‒ they produced half of the arabica coffee consumed in Europe at the time.
 Unfortunately, mainly due to socio-economic and political reasons, by 1834 this noble agricultural practice was all but permanently abandoned in Saint Lucia, as most of the island’s plantations switched to the more lucrative production of sugar cane.
 Today, the cultivation of coffee is carried on by few individuals across the island, in very small quantities and often only for their own consumption.